 As stated in the Acceptable Use Policy the College has a statutory duty to carry out appropriate filtering and monitoring to keep students safe and free from harm.
-The college recognises its responsibilities set out in Keeping Children Safe in Education (2023) which requires us to identify potential risk in the ICT environment, intervening and escalating any concerns raised as necessary.
+The college recognises its responsibilities set out in Keeping Children Safe in Education (2024) which requires us to identify potential risk in the ICT environment, intervening and escalating any concerns raised as necessary.

-The guidance recognises identifies four categories of online risk that staff and students should be aware of:
+The guidance identifies four categories of online risk that staff and students should be aware of, and the college internet filter and monitoring procedures are set up to protect users that may try to access websites within the scope of these categories:

-- content: being exposed to illegal, inappropriate, or harmful content, for example: pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation, and extremism. - contact: being subjected to harmful online interaction with other users; for example: peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes. - conduct: online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images (e.g. consensual and nonconsensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images and online bullying. - commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams.
+- 1. content: being exposed to illegal, inappropriate, or harmful content, for example: pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation, and extremism. - contact: being subjected to harmful online interaction with other users; for example: peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes. - conduct: online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images (e.g. consensual and nonconsensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images and online bullying. - 4. commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams.

-The College therefore has effective filtering (e.g. the college firewall) and monitoring software (e.g. Smoothwall) which is operational on college devices and across the Wired and Wi-Fi network so that we can fulfil these requirements and support and intervene when any safeguarding reports are initiated through the software.
+The College has effective filtering (e.g. the college firewall) and monitoring software (e.g. Smoothwall) which is operational on college devices and across the Wired and Wi-Fi network so that we can fulfil these requirements and support and intervene when any safeguarding reports are initiated through the software.
 The software monitors use of College devices and identifies any safeguarding concerns and issues (cyberbullying, radicalisation, abuse) which may result in reports being made and send to the Designated Safeguarding Lead and Deputy Safeguarding Leads for consideration so that any incidences can be acted upon swiftly and escalated and reported as appropriate.
 Reports of any safeguarding, child protection concerns are produced in real time so that any concerns identified can be dealt with immediately with users.

 The filtering and monitoring software providers college use are members of the Internet Watch Foundation.
 They use rules for traffic and therefore can block traffic on both BYOD and college devices.
 It does block multi-lingual web content, misspellings and abbreviations.
 Additionally, 'Safe search' is applied to all of our internet searches through the internet filter.
 The blocked list is provided by our filtering company who is a major education provider and reviewed yearly with the DSL.
-Filter logs are reviewed regularly by the Senior Lead for ILT strategy and ongoing updates are applied to the blocked list.
+Filter logs are reviewed regularly by the Senior Lead for ILT strategy and ongoing updates are applied to the blocked list alongside adhoc site blocking requests from teaching staff.